 COVID-19: Advice

 Staff and students should not attend school if they are unwell.
-If you have symptoms of cold or flu, you should stay home and take a RAT.
-If you return a negative test but still have symptoms, you should stay home until your symptoms are gone and you return a negative test.
+If you have symptoms of cold or flu, you are advised to stay home and take a RAT and, if you return a positive test or have a negative test but still have symptoms, stay home until your symptoms are gone and you return a negative test.

-If you are a household contact of a confirmed positive case, you must get a test.
-If you have no symptoms and you return a negative RAT result you may return to school.
-By getting a test you are helping to keep everyone safe.
+If you are a household contact of a confirmed positive case, it is recommended that you should test and return to school if you have no symptoms and a negative RAT result.
+By getting a test you are helping to keep others safe.

 Vaccine information